 - Elliptical trainers are the best if you want to work out your whole body simultaneously at a low or high resistance.

-Which Equipment Provides Better Muscle Movement?
+Elliptical vs Spin Bike — Which Provides Better Muscle Movement?

 Proper muscle movement is essential to reduce weight, shape, and tone your muscles, improve your blood circulation, boost immunity, and revitalize your internal organs.
 In other words, to maintain a healthy body and mind, maximum muscle movement is necessary, and that’s why most people do workouts in the first place anyway.